 Veterinarians rank among the happiest careers.
 Overall they rank in the 85th percentile of careers for satisfaction scores.
 Please note that this number is derived from the data we have collected from our Sokanu members only.

 At the most basic of levels, the high happiness quotient for veterinarians may be rooted in the joy that comes with being in the company of animals, who do not judge, who simply accept.

 Education History of Veterinarians

-Animal Sciences graduates are the second most common among veterinarians, representing 2% of veterinarians in the Sokanu user base, which is 5.1 times the average.
+The most common degree held by veterinarians is Biology.
+2% of veterinarians had a degree in biology before becoming veterinarians.
+That is over 1 times the average across all careers.
+Animal Sciences graduates are the second most common among veterinarians, representing 2% of veterinarians in the Sokanu user base, which is 5.0 times the average.